 In Algo Trading

 Algorithmic strategies automate rebalancing completely.
-The system monitors positions, generates trade lists at each rebalance date, and executes orders — ensuring the portfolio always matches the strategy’s rules without manual intervention.
+The system monitors positions, generates trade lists at each rebalance date, and executes orders.
+The portfolio always matches the strategy’s rules without manual intervention.